mozaffariTabar/freshcell_prject/README.md

-# FRESH CELL TEST PROJECT
+# FRESH_CELL TEST PROJECT

-JUST FOR INFORMATION: In this project I have written more pages that requested in the project like (Register_page, Forget_password_page). but they are just UI.
-Only login and user_data pages are realy connected to the backend.
+JUST FOR INFORMATION: In this project, I have written more pages that were requested in the project like (Register_page, Forget_password_page). but they are just UI.
+Only login and user_data pages are really connected to the backend.

 ## Technologies in use
 - Javascript, TypeScript
 - Scss
 - ReactJs
 - GraphQl
 - Jest

-Run App:
+## Run App:

-### `npm install`
+- `npm install`

-### `npm start`
+- `npm start`

-If its not open your browser automaticaly then .\
+- Note: If it's not open your browser automatically. click -> [http://localhost:3000](http://localhost:3000).
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Test App units:
+## Test App units:

-### `npm test`
+- `npm test`

-- tests have written only for one componnet as an example.
+- tests have been written only for one component as an example.
-- In real project I will cover all components
+- In the real project, I will cover all components

-Build production version:
+## Build production version:

-### `npm run build`
+- `npm run build`